Giroux’s power-play goal lifts Flyers past Blue Jackets 3-2

+COLUMBUS, Ohio (AP) — The Columbus Blue Jackets gave Philadelphia plenty of opportunities on the power play, the Flyers finally took advantage.

-COLUMBUS, Ohio (AP) — Claude Giroux scored on the Philadelphia’s fifth power play and the Flyers beat the Columbus Blue Jackets 3-2 Wednesday night.
+Claude Giroux scored on Philadelphia’s fifth power play and the Flyers beat the Blue Jackets 3-2 Wednesday night.

 Nick Foligno and Seth Jones scored for Columbus, which lost for the second time in three games.
 Joonas Korpisalo had 20 saves.